Home

 • Replacement hybrid battery cost on a Lexus: £2,200 - £6,000

-Lexus is the luxury brand of Toyota, meaning they share a lot of parts.
-In cases such as brakes and suspension components, this can make the Lexus parts surprisingly cheap when compared to other luxury brands such as Mercedes.
+Lexus is Toyota's luxury brand, meaning it shares many parts with other luxury brands.
+In cases such as brakes and suspension components, this can make Lexus parts surprisingly cheap compared to other luxury brands, such as Mercedes.

 With Hybrid batteries, though they are generally more car specific, that is there are no Toyota batteries that fit directly into a comparable Lexus model.